 For eligible couples in the bargaining unit who work in the same department at the same college, the parental leaves may not be taken concurrently (or concurrently with the birth mother’s period of disability leave, if any), but must be taken consecutively.
 The couple would be eligible for two consecutive leaves limited to a combined total of 14 rather than 16 weeks.
 In no event may either parent take a leave of more than eight weeks.
 The couple may appeal to the President of the College for permission to take the leave concurrently.
 The decision of the President is final.

-b) A faculty member who becomes eligible for Paid Parental Leave during the period of annual leave as set forth in Section 14.1 of the PSC/CUNY collective bargaining agreement may elect either i) to take eight weeks of paid parental leave shall commence effective with the first day of the Fall semester following the period of annual leave or at the expiration of approved use of temporary disability leave for a birth mother, to the extent that such period extends into the Fall semester), or ii) to receive a 6-contact-hour release to be taken in the Fall semester following the period of annual leave or in the following Spring semester, or to receive a 3-contact-hour release in each of those semesters.
+b) A faculty member who becomes eligible for paid parental leave during the period of annual leave as set forth in section 14.1 of the PSC/CUNY collective bargaining agreement may elect either i) to take eight weeks of paid parental leave commencing effective with the first day of the Fall semester following the period of annual leave (or at the expiration of the approved period of temporary disability leave for a birth mother, to the extent that such period extends into the Fall semester), or ii) to receive a 6-contact-hour release to be taken in the Fall semester following the period of annual leave or in the following Spring semester, or to receive a 3-contact-hour release in each of those semesters.
 The scheduling option is subject to the approval of the department chair.

 5. The employee is required to give notice of his/her intent to take Paid Parental Leave by filing an application form at least 90 days prior to the expected due date of the baby or 90 days prior to the expected placement of the child with his/her adoptive parents; in the event that the adoption placement is not known 90 days in advance, the application must be filed as soon as the placement date is known to the parent.
 The employee must file the application form with the Director of Human Resources, after obtaining the signature of her/his department chair or unit head.